ABilevich/RockPaperScissors/README.md

 This bot will start with an elo of 0 and play as any player would but with random moves

+Note that bots can't match against each other

 After every match end, it will restart matchmaking

 Note: many files contain console.logs for debugging reasons.